peteroupc/peteroupc.github.io/random.md

 <small>(H) The .NET Framework's `System.Random` class uses a seed of at most 32 bits, so is not considered a high-quality RNG.
 However, a subclass of `System.Random` might be implemented as a high-quality RNG.</small>

-<a id=RNG_Topics></a>
-## RNG Topics

-This section discusses several important points on the use and selection of RNGs, including things to consider when shuffling or generating "unique" random numbers.

-<a id=Shuffling></a>
-### Shuffling

-In a list with `N` different items, there are `N` factorial (that is, `1 * 2 * ... * N`, or `N!`) ways to arrange the items in that list.
-These ways are called _permutations_<sup>[**(24)**](#Note24)</sup>.

-In practice, an application can **shuffle a list** by doing a [**Fisher&ndash;Yates shuffle**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle), which is unfortunately easy to mess up &mdash; see (Atwood 2007)<sup>[**(25)**](#Note25)</sup> &mdash; and is implemented correctly in [**another document of mine**](https://peteroupc.github.io/randomfunc.html).

-However, if a PRNG admits fewer seeds than the number of permutations, then there are **some permutations that that PRNG can't choose** when it shuffles that list.
-(This is not the same as _generating_ all permutations of a list, which, for a list big enough, can't be done by any computer in a reasonable time.)

-On the other hand, for a list big enough, it's generally **more important to have shuffles act random** than to choose from among all permutations.

-An application that shuffles a list can do the shuffling&mdash;

-1. using a cryptographic RNG, preferably one with a security strength of `B` bits or greater, or
-2. if a noncryptographic RNG is otherwise appropriate, using a _high-quality PRNG_ that&mdash;
-    - admits `B`-bit seeds without shortening or compressing those seeds, and
-    - is initialized with a seed derived from data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation), or "randomness".

-For shuffling purposes, `B` can usually be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(26)**](#Note26)</sup>.
-For example, `B` is 226 (bits) for a 52-item list.
-For shuffling purposes, an application MAY limit `B` to 256 or greater, in cases when variety of permutations is not important.

-<a id=Unique_Random_Identifiers></a>
-### Unique Random Identifiers

-Some applications require generating unique identifiers, especially to identify database records or other shared resources.
-Such identifiers include auto-incremented numbers, sequentially assigned numbers, random numbers, and combinations of these.
-The following are some questions to consider when generating unique identifiers, especially random ones:

-1. Can the application easily check identifiers for uniqueness within the desired scope and range (e.g., check whether a file or database record with that identifier already exists)<sup>[**(27)**](#Note27)</sup>?
-2. Can the application tolerate the risk of generating the same identifier for different resources<sup>[**(28)**](#Note28)</sup>?
-3. Do identifiers have to be hard to guess, be simply "random-looking", or be neither?
-4. Do identifiers have to be typed in or otherwise relayed by end users<sup>[**(29)**](#Note29)</sup>?
-5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?
-6. Do identifiers have to be memorable?

-Examples of unique integers include sequentially-assigned integers as well as the primary key of a database table.
-If the application requires a unique integer to "look random", it can apply any of the following operations to that integer:

-1. A reversible mixing function, also known as a permutation (see "[**Hash functions**](https://papa.bretmulvey.com/post/124027987928)" by B. Mulvey).
-2. A "full-period" linear PRNG that cycles through all N-bit integers exactly once<sup>[**(30)**](#Note30)</sup>.
-3. If unique integers 0 or greater, but less than K, are desired, choose an N-bit function described in (1) or (2), where N is the number of bits needed to store the number K-minus-1, and discard all outputs that are K or greater.

-An application that generates unique identifiers SHOULD do so as follows:

-- If the application can answer yes to 1 or 2 above:
-   - And yes to 5: Generate a 128-bit-long or longer random integer using a cryptographic RNG.
-   - And no to 5: Generate a 32-bit-long or longer random integer using a cryptographic RNG.
-- Otherwise:
-   - If identifiers have to be hard to guess: Use a unique integer which is followed by a random integer generated using a cryptographic RNG (the random integer's length depends on the answer to 5, as above).
-   - Otherwise: Use a unique integer.
-(Note that generally, random numbers alone can't ensure uniqueness.)

 <a id=Hash_Functions></a>
 ## Hash Functions